 Focus Weeks immerse Fellows in the exploration of a single topic for a full week, including an exploration of the California state government system and other topics that vary by year.

 The Coro Fellowship in Public Affairs is offered in five regions: Southern California, New York, Pittsburgh, St. Louis and Northern California.
 The Fellowship is a full-time, 9-month program, beginning in September and ending in June.
-We are currently recruiting for the 2018-2019 class.
-Applications will be available in the fall and are due on January 17, 2018.
+Recruitment for the 2018-2019 class of Fellows has closed.
+Applications will be available again in the summer and are due on January, 2019.

 WHY THE FELLOWSHIP?